RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 ## Flash memory

-Implementing Redis on Flash requires preplanning around memory and sizing.
-Considerations and requirements for Redis on Flash include:
+Implementing Auto Tiering requires preplanning around memory and sizing.
+Considerations and requirements for Auto Tiering include:

 - Flash memory must be locally attached (as opposed to network attached.
 - Flash memory must be dedicated to RoF and not shared with other parts of the database, such as durability, binaries, or persistence.